forestdb/forestdb.org/models/false-cognates.md

 }
 ~~~~

 translate() is called at the level of the speaker, changing how the speaker would ordinarily function in the original RSA framework.
-Usually, the RSA speaker reasons about the literal listener's interpretations of utterances and then generates a best-fit utterance for a given state.Comparatively, our speaker does this same thing, but then goes on to translate that best-fit utterance into Spanish.
+Usually, the RSA speaker reasons about the literal listener's interpretations of utterances and then generates a best-fit utterance for a given state.
+Comparatively, our speaker does this same thing, but then goes on to translate that best-fit utterance into Spanish.
 See how our speaker calls the translate() function below:

 ~~~~
 var speaker = function(state, competence) {